This post may contain affiliate links. Read the full disclosure

 This was useful for us when wanting to put together posts like our complete South Island itinerary so that we didn’t forget any of the amazing things we did or meals we ate.

-Travelling internationally means keeping track of your travel budget and making sure you don’t overspend!
-New Zealand is expensive.
 There is no doubt about it!
 The cost of living is high, so having a currency conversion app can help you stay on top of your finances.

 This app allows you to compare local currency values with several different international currencies, which is perfect if you are doing a multi-destination holiday!
 It also tells you the current approximate exchange rate too, so you can monitor changes.